rudidude86/gura-lang.github.io/documents/Mapping-Process.md

 `f(list)`     | list
 `f(iterator)` | iterator

-A function that takes two arguments behaves in the same manner with Binary Operator.
+A function `f(x, y):map` that takes two arguments behaves in the same manner with Binary Operator.
 Below is a summary table:

 Operation               | Result